Aims

 English is central to all learning, and indeed to life.
 Children need to develop the capacity to use the English language in all its forms.

 Our school reading scheme from Reception to Year 6 is Collins Big Cat.
 EYFS & KS1 use Big Cat: Letters and Sounds alongside a range of phonetically decodable books to provide range and balance, which allows children to use books that focus on practising reading with fluency.
+Within the EYFS and KS1 are a range of books from different schemes to give children a breadth of books that are phonetically decodable.

 We use Supersonic Phonic Friends to teach daily phonics in EYFS, Year 1 and Year 2.